MAHMOUDELSAYED7/Body-Metrics/README.md

 # Body Metrics
-BodyMetrics is a user-friendly Body Mass Index (BMI) calculator application built using Flutter and managed with Riverpod for state management.
+Body Metrics is a user-friendly Body Mass Index (BMI) calculator application built using Flutter and managed with Riverpod for state management.
 The app provides an intuitive interface for users to calculate their BMI and understand their health status based on the BMI value.
-With support for multiple languages and customizable text styles, BodyMetrics ensures a personalized experience for every user.
+With support for multiple languages and customizable text styles, Body Metrics ensures a personalized experience for every user.

 ## Features

 ###  BMI Calculation

-BodyMetrics calculates your Body Mass Index (BMI) based on your weight and height.
+Body Metrics calculates your Body Mass Index (BMI) based on your weight and height.
 BMI is a simple index of weight-for-height that is commonly used to classify underweight, overweight, and obesity in adults.
 The app provides the following functionalities:

 - Input fields for `weight(kilograms)` and `height(centimeters)`.
 - Instant calculation of BMI upon entering the required values.